 Prader -Willi Syndrome (PWS) is a genetic disorder occurring in 1:12,000-15,000 births in the United States.
 It can occur in males or females and any race.
 Individuals with Prader – Willi Syndrome have constant sense of hunger that usually begins after the first year of life.
 Only a medical doctor can correctly diagnosis a person with Prader Willi Syndrome.

-For Several years, I have had the pleasure of working with individuals with Prader Willi Syndrome.
+For several years, I have had the pleasure of working with individuals with Prader Willi Syndrome.
 Recently, I have developed menus to better meet the needs of individuals with Prader Willi Syndrome.
 The menus average a daily calorie intake of 1200-1400 calories daily.
 The menus are written in two-six week cycles.
 This allows for variety and seasons.
 The two cycles are winter and summer.
-Each week comes with a weekly grocery list.
 The menus is to be used with my group home cookbook.
 The cookbook is sold separately.
 The cookbook has over 1000 easy, simple, and economical recipes.

 The menus are broken down into weekly production sheets.

-Includes: 12 weeks of PWS menus, grocery lists, and production sheets.
+Includes 12 weeks of PWS menus and production sheets.
 The Group Home Cookbook is sold separately.
 Allow 2-3 weeks for delivery